KarthickMuppilirajan/pipelinerepository/README.md

 # pipelinerepository
-This is used for pipeline testing closePR
+This is used for pipeline testing closing PR